Ducky-007/MallCustomers/README.md

 Target age range for mall marketing: 30's but 70+ and 20's hold high potential

-30's Females best value as well as females in thier 20's
+30's Females hold best marketing value as well as females in thier 20's

-Males in 30's hold best value as well as great potential for males in 20's
+Males in 30's hold best marketing value as well as great potential for males in 20's